benedekfazekas/clojure-koans/README.md

 - JRE 1.5 or higher
 - [clojure-1.5.1.jar](http://repo1.maven.org/maven2/org/clojure/clojure/1.5.1/clojure-1.5.1.zip)

+However, monad koans are dependent on algo.monads-0.1.4.jar as defined in the leiningen project file.

 You can use [Leiningen](http://github.com/technomancy/leiningen) to automatically install the Clojure jar in the right place.
 Leiningen will also get you a couple more jarfiles, including JLine, which allows you some of the